Highbury (SA)

 What is the average family size?

-Families in the suburb of Highbury have an average of 1.6 children, matching the Greater Adelaide average of N/A. This influences local demand for child-related services and larger family homes.
+Families in the suburb of Highbury have an average of 1.6 children, slightly above the Greater Adelaide average of 1.5.
+This influences local demand for child-related services and larger family homes.

 What are the marriage patterns in the suburb of Highbury?

 Marriage patterns reveal 57.1% of the adult population are currently married, while 29.7% have never married.
-This compares to N/A% married and N/A% never married across Greater Adelaide.
+This compares to 45.7% married and 36.4% never married across Greater Adelaide.

 How significant are single-person households?

-Single-person households represent 16.7% of all households in the suburb of Highbury, similar to the regional average of N/A%.
+Single-person households represent 16.7% of all households in the suburb of Highbury, notably lower than the regional average of 27.7%.
 This affects demand for smaller dwellings and single-person accommodation.

 Are shared living arrangements common?